chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 If you are setting up something different than Chocolatey.Server, you may wish to read over [[How To Set Up an Internal Repository|How-To-Host-Feed]].
 This will give you options and links to repositories like Artifactory Pro, Nexus, and ProGet. **NOTE**: Some repository server options don't require Windows.

 **NOTE:** Many repositories have a concept of a proxy repository.
 Unlike NuGet repositories, you likely ***DO NOT WANT*** a proxied NuGet/Chocolatey repository pointing to the community repository.
 They only cache packages - ***cached* is not the same concept as *internalized***.
 To reuse packages from the community repository in a reliable way, you need to [[internalize them|How-To-Recompile-Packages]].
 The community repository is subject to distribution rights, which means many packages need to download things from the internet at ***runtime***.
 That's unreliable and a no go for many organizations.
 You can use Package Internalizer (as we are seeing above) or [[manually internalize packages|How-To-Recompile-Packages]] you want to use from the community repository.
 More on [[why (community packages repository notes)|CommunityPackagesDisclaimer]].

+### Exercise 2C: Set Up A File Share Repository
+Setting up a file share repository is typically quite simple.
+You put your nupkgs into a flat folder structure (no subfolders currently) and then can access them wherever you can reach the file share.
+However there are a couple of things to keep in mind and be careful with when it comes to file shares as repositories.
+File shares can be UNC, DFS, SMB, etc, as long as it supports Windows ACL permissions.

+> File Share notes:
+> * ACL/Share permissions should not let anyone put packages in the share
+> * ACLs control access to read permissions.
+> * Packages go into the share folder, not subfolders (Chocolatey is currently based in NuGet v2, which doesn't allow subfolders)
+> * Be very careful never to overwrite a version of a nupkg, especially if it has been deployed to any clients.
+See [package immutability](https://chocolatey.org/docs/how-to-host-feed#package-version-immutability)
+> * Bigger-sized packages will slow down queries, so explore a different option when you see that.
+Migration is easy
+> * Set access properly if you need to connect from local machine accounts, Everyone share access does not give them network permission.
+See [local share permissions](https://chocolatey.org/docs/how-to-host-feed#local-folder-permissions).

+**NOTE:** If you run into issues where Chocolatey can't see the packages, check the last point above.

+While setting up a file share is the quickest way to get started, you may find you outgrow it quite quickly.
+Fortunately migration to another repository is very simple.

+### Exercise 3D: Set Up An SCCM Distribution Point As A Chocolatey Source
+We won't go into how to set up a distribution point, as you have places to learn how to set those up.
+To enable a distribution point, you are going to add a file share to it.
+Follow the previous exercise.

 ## Exercise 3: Add Packages To The Repository